takari/team-book/05-local-repo.md

 ### Installation

-To use the Takari Local Repository access, you must install it in Maven's `lib/ext` folder, by downloading them jar files from the Central Repository and moving them into place:
+To use the Takari Local Repository access, you must install it in Maven's `lib/ext` folder, by downloading the jar files from the Central Repository and moving them into place:

 ```